Yashh-Bajaj/youtube-clone/README.md

 - Fetches video details from an API.
 - Displays video information on the web page.
 -All the videos are coming on the display.
+-Written all CSS by Tailwind CSS.
+-Used all the concept of React

 ## Configuration